Family of 'Swat' Victim Sues Kansas Police, Lawmakers Propose 40-Year Jail Terms - Slashdot

 Re: (Score:2)

+An innocent person with no fucking clue what's going on should be allowed to react with fear and wanting to INSTANTLY SHOW HE IS NO THREAT.

 40 years for the police officer ?
-(Score:5, Insightful)
+(Score:4, Insightful)

 we have a police violence problem. the victim was killed by the police and was unarmed.
 Well I think he was unarmed, apparently it's difficult to find that out.
 No matter, if he needed to be armed he would have been.